 Next, I gave it a quick cleaning to get rid of the dust and lint before painting.
 Then I gave it two coats of paint with my homemade chalk paint.

-The moment I finished painting, I started doubting if my color choice was right because of the eyes.
-Don’t they look a little angry?
+The moment I finished painting, I started doubting if my color choice was right.
+It looked – you know – a little too white…sharp white.

 It was nothing close to what I had in mind, so I decided to antique it, as I knew that could soften up the sharp white look.